-In his book Play, Stuart Brown offers this assessment: “Play, but its very nature, is a little anarchic.
-It is about stepping outside normal life and breaking normal patterns.
-It is about bending rules of thought, action, and behavior.”
+In his splendid book Play, Stuart Brown accurately notes that “play, by its very nature is a little anarchic.
+It’s about stepping outside of normal life and breaking normal patterns.
+It’s about bending rules of thought, action, and behavior.”
 What better antidote to the sometimes stressful structure of school than a little foursquare?